atait/kicad-python/README.md

 A second intention of this new API is also to provide better documentation via sphinx.

-### Warning

-This library is under development.
-It has not been tested with python 2 or kicad v6, although it should work with those for the most part.

 ## Description
 KiCAD and `pcbnew` expose a python API that allows plugins and other procedural processing of PCB layouts.
-There are limitations of using this API directly: [its documentation](https://docs.kicad.org/doxygen-python/namespacepcbnew.html) is empty and outdated; it is a clunky SWIG/C-style API with custom datatypes for things like lists; and it exposes too much functionality on equal footing.
+There are limitations of using this API directly: [its documentation](https://docs.kicad.org/doxygen-python/namespacepcbnew.html) is empty; it is a clunky SWIG/C-style API with custom datatypes for things like lists; and it exposes too much functionality on equal footing.

 This package is a more pythonic wrapper around the `pcbnew` API.
 It implements patterns such as objects, properties, and iterables.
 It performs more intuitive unit and layer handling.
 It only exposes functionality most relevant to editing boards, the idea being that native functionality can always be accessed through the wrapped objects if needed.